As Building Inspectors in Perth completing structural inspections every day, we get asked all the time by Home Buyers…

 - The Timber Pest Inspection

-- The Pre-Settlement Building Inspection.
+- The Pre-Settlement Building Inspection

 Building inspections when broken down into their purest form, are simply recording the condition of building elements at a particular time.
-The REIWA and most other annexures ask the inspector to complete the inspection in accordance with the Australian Standard 4349.1-2007 Pre-Purchase Building Inspections.
+Both the REIWA and most other annexures ask the inspector to complete the inspection in accordance with the Australian Standard 4349.1-2007 Pre-Purchase Building Inspections.
 The Standard is a guide and basically has 4 appendices (A) through to (D) which the report can be written in line with.

 (A) Refers to inspections and reports carried out on the structural elements only.